preeti64/messagingAppTest/README.md

 1. Validations:

-Validate input data such as nicknames, message content, and user IDs.
+Validate input data such as message content.
 Implement server-side validation for input length, format, and content.

-2. User Nickname Validation

-3. Message Queue Error Handling:
+2. Message Queue Error Handling:
 Implement robust error handling and retry mechanisms for message queue operations to handle failures gracefully.

-4. Message Status Tracking: Allow users to see the delivery and read status of their sent messages.
+3. Message Status Tracking: Allow users to see the delivery and read status of their sent messages.

-5. Enable users to filter and sort their messages based on various criteria such as date, sender, receiver, or message status.
+4. Enable users to filter and sort their messages based on various criteria such as date, sender, receiver, or message status.